howtographql/howtographql/content/frontend/react-urql/7-pagination-and-cache-updates.md

 </Instruction>

 The query now accepts arguments that we'll use to implement pagination and ordering.
-Notice that we're also adding `export` to `FEED_QUERY`, which we'll use in a later step to implement updating.
+We're also now exporting `FEED_QUERY` because we'll need it in a later step to implement some cache updates.

 - `skip` defines the _offset_ where the query will start.
 If you for instance passed a value of `10` for this argument, it means that the first 10 items of the list will not be included in the response.
 - `first` then defines the _limit_, or _how many_ elements, you want to load from that list.
 Say, you're passing the `10` for `skip` and `5` for `first`, you'll receive items 10 to 15 from the list.
 - `orderBy` defines how the returned list should be sorted.

-But to actually pass the variables when using the `useQuery` hook we'll now need to provide it the `variables` argument.
+To actually pass the variables into the `useQuery` hook's variables argument we'll now create a small, memoized function that creates the `variables` object for us.

 <Instruction>

-Still in `LinkList.js`, add the following code before the `useQuery` hook inside the `LinkList` component:
+Still in `LinkList.js`, add the following code before the `useQuery` hook inside the `LinkList` component and pass `variables` into `useQuery`:

 ```js{1-3,5-9,11}(path=".../hackernews-react-urql/src/components/LinkList.js")
 const LinkList = props => {